techvaibhav377/Terraform-AWS-Variable-Driven-Infrastructure/README.md

 >> Instance Launching: Launched instances in both public and private subnets, specifying instance types, AMIs, key pairs, and security groups.
 >> Security Group Definition: Defined a security group allowing inbound SSH and ICMP traffic and all outbound traffic.
 >> Key Pair Creation: Created an AWS key pair for SSH access to instances.
 >> Output Definition: Defined output values including VPC ID and subnet IDs for reference.
+(Disabled in this repo but you can enable it by removing ext. .dis)